-1. Prepare a contract and enter it into SHARE using the Contracts Module, then complete a Requisition in SHARE for that supplier and the amount.
+Prepare a contract and enter it into SHARE using the Contracts Module, then complete a Requisition in SHARE for that supplier and the amount.
 Send Contracts Review Bureau (CRB) the contract, all necessary attachments, and the "Approved" Requisition.
+This requirement includes professional service contracts that are being sourced from a statewide price agreement.
 Agencies should note that small purchase professional services agreements cannot have a term beyond twelve (12) months.
 Multi-year PSAs should be procured using the Request for Proposals process.
 Non-executive state agencies are not required to send contracts to the Contracts Review Bureau.
 Executive agency Professional service contracts that do not exceed \$5,000 (including tax) do not require CRB approval.